 Previous GeneCards Identifiers for POLR2D Gene

 This gene encodes the fourth largest subunit of RNA polymerase II, the polymerase responsible for synthesizing messenger RNA in eukaryotes.
 In yeast, this polymerase subunit is associated with the polymerase under suboptimal growth conditions and may have a stress protective role.
 A sequence for a ribosomal pseudogene is contained within the 3' untranslated region of the transcript from this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for POLR2D Gene

-POLR2D (Polymerase (RNA) II Subunit D) is a Protein Coding gene.
-Among its related pathways are mRNA Splicing - Major Pathway and Influenza Viral RNA Transcription and Replication.
+POLR2D (RNA Polymerase II Subunit D) is a Protein Coding gene.
+Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and mRNA Splicing - Major Pathway.
 GO annotations related to this gene include nucleotide binding and single-stranded RNA binding.